storelocatorjs/storelocator/docs/getting-started.md

 ## Node.js server

 All requests to filter stores by geoposition are send to a web service.
-The project need a Node.js server to run the Node application located in the `./server` folder.
+Storelocatorjs need a Node.js server to run the Node application located in the `./server` folder.

 ## JSON structure